dolthub/docs/content/reference/sql/dolt-system-tables.md

 ## `dolt_commit_diff_$TABLENAME`

-For every user table named `$TABLENAME`, there is a read-only system table named `dolt_commit_diff_$TABLENAME` which can be queried to see a diff of the data in the specified table between **any** two commits.
+For every user table named `$TABLENAME`, there is a read-only system table named `dolt_commit_diff_$TABLENAME` that can be queried to see a diff of the data in the specified table between **any** two commits in the database.
 For example, you can use this system table to view the diff between two commits on different branches.
 The schema of the returned data from this system table is based on the schema of the underlying user table at the currently checked out branch.